Questions? Contact us today!

 Grades 9 -12 (Ages 13-18)

-This blended program (1.5 weeks online and 3 weeks on-campus) provides the opportunity to learn about food production and eco-farming through hands-on adventures at our school farm.
+This blended program (0.5 week online and 3 weeks on campus) provides the opportunity to learn about food production and eco-farming through hands-on adventures at our school farm.
 Students plant, nurture, and harvest greens, root vegetables, and more, learning first-hand about the business of running a farm and the value of regenerative agriculture.
 While on campus, mornings and evenings are devoted to course work; afternoons are spent in recreational camp activities on our waterfront and campus.
 Weekend excursions are included in the boarding program cost; day program students have the option to add on weekend excursions.
 Students earn an Ontario Secondary School interdisciplinary course credit (IDC3O).

 Dates and Fees